arfc/cyder/INSTALL.rst

 .. code-block:: bash

-    .../cycamore$  python install.py --coin_root=path/to/coin
+    .../recycle$  python install.py --coin_root=path/to/coin

-CMake Cycamore Installation
+CMake Recycle Installation
 ---------------------------

-If you are ``CMake`` aficionado you can also install Cycamore without using the install.py python script and use ``cmake`` directly, which should look like:
+If you are ``CMake`` aficionado you can also install Recycle without using the install.py python script and use ``cmake`` directly, which should look like: